 LFP National Network Institutions are invited to apply for small grants of $1500 and $3000 to stimulate conversation about church-related higher education and church-related mission on their campuses or among church-related institutions in close proximity to each another.
 The LFP hopes these grants will extend and strengthen the LFP’s national conversation about church-related higher learning and mission within and among our network campuses.
 The Small Grant program is designed to fund new programs on network campuses rather than supplement ongoing ones.
-The current deadline for the submission of applications is September 15, 2017.
-See below for the application process.
+The current deadline for the submission of applications is September 15 each year.
+See below for current and recently completed small grant programs.

 LFP National Network Institutions are invited to apply for small grants of $1500 and $3000 to stimulate conversation about church-related higher education and church-related mission on their campuses or among church-related institutions in close proximity to each another.
 The LFP hopes these grants will extend and strengthen the LFP’s national conversation about church-related higher learning and mission within and among our network campuses.
 The Small Grant program is designed to fund new programs on network campuses rather than supplement ongoing ones.